 layers of white eggs and will lay Spring through mid Summer and again in the Fall.

 The grey gosling in the photos below is a Chinese.

 We have been blessed with the addition of Saddleback Pomeranian goslings to our farm.
 We currently have a small flock of Brown Saddleback and Gray Saddleback Pomeranians being housed in a free

-range setting with our goats and Livestock Guardian dogs, we will be axiously awaiting goslings in Spring 2018!
+range setting with our goats and Livestock Guardian dogs, we have adults and goslings available with more goslings due soon as well.

 It is an interesting survival trait of waterfowl that when the babies hatch they will "imprint" on the first thing they see that is larger than themself, bonding to it in a primal connection as